Oke-Onigbin: Traditions

 The community had a shrine dedicated to the god Shango, the god of thunder.
 However, this was abolished in 1969^{by whom?]} and the town then had only two recognized religions: Christianity and Islam.
 The practice of other religions in the town was not permitted until later.

 Past rulers

 The town has a traditional ruler known as Bara, previously known as Onigbin.
 The office of traditional rulers in Oke-Onigbin is rotated among the ruling families who are descendants of Baba Akoo.
 When a ruler dies, another ruler is chosen^{by whom?]} from the ruling family that is next in line, according to the historical records of the town.

-The first ruler was Baba Akoo himself, the founder of the town and ruling house called Bara Ile Nla.
-He was succeeded by his son, Egbaraojosan Bara from the Ile Nla Ruling house, and then by Aniyaloye.

-The lineage of Baba Akoo is in Ile Nla compound where Baba Akoo settled and Odo Oja compound.
-These are the two descendants of Baba Akoo who were entitled to the throne of Onigin.
-After some time the two houses agreed that the descendants of Baba Odumo (the elder brother of Baba Ako) be allowed to join the ruling house.
-The two towns were merged as Oke Onigbin.
-The fourth house (unrelated to Baba Akoo) came after the candidate who was imposed on the town by the then lord of the town (the Ilorin Emirate.
+Since the demise of the founder, Baba Akoo, the traditional kingship of the town has, from inception, rotated among the following ruling houses: